nortonmd/dx-retrieve/readme.md

 If your code is not already contained in packages, start creating packages with related components.

-For the purpose of this demo I have already created a package in my *spaceforcedev* sandbox named ```spaceforcePkg``` with all of the components for my app.
-In my package I have a permission set called ```Spaceforce Perms``` with access to the app, objects & fiels, and code components.
+For the purpose of this demo lets use an example package called *Contest App*.

 ```
-$ sfdx force:mdapi:retrieve -s -r ./mdapi -p spaceforcePkg -u spaceforcedev -w 10
+$ sfdx force:mdapi:retrieve -s -r ./mdapi -p "Contest App" -u MyOrg -w 10
 ```

 ![metadata retrieve](images/sfdx-force-mdapi-retrieve.png)